AdamLassiter/go/README.md

     <!> oh no <!>
 sqlx migrate revert
 ```
+However, using these migrations will require configuring SQLx to run with extensions.

 While SQLx _can_ provide compile-time checks of SQL queries, this feature is only available through the provided macros; these suffer some ergonomic downsides which the gains do not justify.